 The Student's t-distribution is a bell curve with heavier tails than the normal distribution, controlled by a degrees-of-freedom (DOF) parameter.
 It's the standard model for capturing the fat-tailed behavior of real financial markets in Monte Carlo simulations.

-The Student's t-distribution resembles the familiar normal (Gaussian) bell curve but with heavier tails — meaning extreme values occur more frequently.
+The Student's t-distribution resembles the familiar normal (Gaussian) bell curve but with heavier tails - meaning extreme values occur more frequently.
 The thickness of the tails is controlled by a single parameter: degrees of freedom (DOF).
 Lower DOF produces fatter tails; as DOF approaches infinity, the distribution converges to the normal.
+Retirement Lab offers two DOF settings: DOF 3 for extreme fat tails and DOF 5 for moderate fat tails that closely match observed equity market behavior.

 How It Works